 I photograph roughly 60% documentary and 40% editorial, and Pine Peaks lets both halves of that work without fighting the venue.
 The forest holds the documentary moments; the meadows and the pine grove give you the editorial frames.
 I’ll direct when direction helps — where to stand, where to look, how to hold the bouquet — and then I step back.
 Couples who worry they don’t know what to do in front of a camera end up fine by the third frame.

 Pine Peaks weddings typically book 10–14 months out for May through October Saturdays.
-If you have a confirmed date or are narrowing down between Pine Peaks and one of the lake venues, reach out — I’d love to hear about your day and walk through how your specific timeline, ceremony time, and guest count photograph at this venue.
+If you’re still narrowing down between Pine Peaks and one of the lake venues, here’s my guide to the best Brainerd Lakes wedding venues.
+And if you have a confirmed date, reach out — I’d love to hear about your day and walk through how your specific timeline, ceremony time, and guest count photograph at this venue.

 Frequently Asked Questions

 Pine Peaks hosts ceremonies outdoors on its 80-acre property near Pine River, MN — most often at a brick-paved aisle site anchored by an enormous old tree and surrounded by towering pines.
-A draped wooden arch marks the altar.
-Guests seat in white chairs arranged across the clearing, with the forest doing most of the design work.
+A draped wooden arch marks the altar, and guests sit in white chairs across the clearing, with the forest doing most of the design work.

-The property comfortably handles mid-to-large weddings in its barn-style reception space, with ceremony seating out on the grounds and cocktail hour flowing across the lawns.
-For exact current capacity, the Pine Peaks team has the latest numbers — but the scale of the 80 acres means even a full guest list doesn't feel crowded anywhere on the property.
+The barn-style reception space handles mid-to-large weddings, with ceremony seating out on the grounds and cocktail hour flowing across the lawns — and the 80 acres mean even a full guest list never feels crowded.
+For the exact current capacity, the Pine Peaks team has the latest number.